The SW1 is my favorite switcher.

 B&O SW1 203

 This is another lightly modified S Helper Service SW1.
 This B&O paint scheme was scheduled to be made but it did not happen before S Helper Service closed.
 In September 2020 my friend Al Castellani asked me to just paint a SW1 B&O blue.
 The timing all fell together because decals were made at the same time.
 Of course I wanted 1 so I made 1 for Al as #200 and an identical loco as #203 for me.
 The striping as very time consuming but the thin stripe fell exactly where it was supposed to go on the model.
 The B&O emblem on the grill was made by River Raisin for their USRA 0-6-0 project.
+This project was payback for Al giving me his icing platform kit built up to over 7 feet long.

 My S Helper Service SW1 & Oriental SW1